alanrogers/eghop/src/suggested.md

 # Suggested readings

+1. [Saag et al 2021][saag21:sa] Genetic ancestry changes in Stone to Bronze Age transition in the East European plain.

+  * "The transition from Stone to Bronze Age in Central and Western Europe was a period of major population movements originating from the Ponto-Caspian Steppe.
+Here, we report new genome-wide sequence data from 30 individuals north of this area, from the understudied western part of present-day Russia, including 3 Stone Age hunter-gatherers (10,800 to 4250 cal BCE) and 26 Bronze Age farmers from the Corded Ware complex Fatyanovo Culture (2900 to 2050 cal BCE).
+We show that Eastern hunter-gatherer ancestry was present in northwestern Russia already from around 10,000 BCE.
+Furthermore, we see a change in ancestry with the arrival of farming—Fatyanovo Culture individuals were genetically similar to other Corded Ware cultures, carrying a mixture of Steppe and European early farmer ancestry.
+Thus, they likely originate from a fast migration toward the northeast from somewhere near modern-day Ukraine—the closest area where these ancestries coexisted from around 3000 BCE."

 1. [Brandt et al 2018][brandt18:g3] The Effect of Balancing Selection on Population Differentiation: A Study with HLA Genes.